masumistadler/Paper_Stadler.et.al_LimnolOceanogr_2020/README.md

 ---

 ## Funding sources
-Austrian Academy of Sciences (ÖAW)
+This study was supported by the Austrian Academy of Science (ÖAW) as part of the project "Influence of climate extremes on carbon dynamics across the boundaries of aquatic ecosystems (EXCARB)".